BulTTaeng/2583_FIndTheArea/README.md

 I kept failed and I cannot find the error or mistake.
 But I notice that I have print the duplicates as well...
 So I use vector to print the result.

-The solution is simeple, check all location in the rectangle and if it is not rectangle and visited, dfs.
+The solution is simeple, check all location in the rectangle and make them visited.

+If it is not visited, run dfs.

 Push the area detected in the vector and reset the variable of area every time dfs.